syndesisio/syndesis-quickstarts/hello-world/README.md

 The start action is a Simple Timer that fires every minute.
 The (empty) message is then sent to a logger using the LogConnector.
 Unfortunately the current LogConnector does not allow adding a custom message, the way our Step Logger does.

+## What did we learn?

+We learned to build and deploy our first integration with as Start Connector a Timer, and as Finish Connector a Logger.
+A message is send every minute and shows up in the Integration Activity screen.